nperincherry/Huffman/README.txt

 Takeaways:
 	Huffman compression is useful for files consisting of a small subset of 8bit sequences, such as text files.
 For other files, other compression methods should be considered.

+Suh I'm learning github for my job so I'm testing out how to make commits using browser, command line, and GitHub desktop